ankorstore/yokai-contrib/fxjsonapi/README.md

 ## Overview

-This module provides to your Fx application a [Processor](processor.go), that you can `inject` in your HTTP handlers to process [JSON API](https://jsonapi.org/) requests and responses.
+This module provides to your [Yokai](https://github.com/ankorstore/yokai) application a [Processor](processor.go), that you can `inject` in your HTTP handlers to process JSON API requests and responses.

-It also provides automatic [error handling](error.go), compliant with the JSON API specifications.
+It also provides automatic [error handling](error.go), compliant with the [JSON API specifications](https://jsonapi.org/).

 ## Installation